-What a lovely day it was for us to go to RAF Museum to see the Bonham’s Classic Car auction for general public before it was open for the real auction.
+What a lovely day it was for us to go to RAF Museum to see Bonham’s Classic Car auction for the general public before it was open for the real auction.
 We came to know about the auction from the newspaper and it was something new for us to discover and explore.
-Knowing we’ve never been to RAF Museum before, we gave it a shot and planned our day.
+Knowing we’d never been to RAF Museum before, we gave it a shot and planned our day.

 How to reach RAF Museum?

-To plan our day we looked at TFL website to help us plan our journey to RAF Museum.
-Getting around in London is much easy with the help of TFL website.
-We were living in east London so the first train we had to take from East Ham was either the District or the Hammersmith line, both of trains go through Whitechapel.
-From there we had two options, if you are on the District line you can continue on it till Monument, hop off and from there you can get the Northern line which directly goes to Colindale tube station.
-And if you are on the Hammersmith line, you can go till Moorgate and change from there for Northern line going towards Edgware.
+To plan our day we looked at the TFL website to help us plan our journey to RAF Museum.
+Getting around in London is much easy with the help of the TFL website.
+We were living in east London so the first train we had to take from East Ham was either the District or the Hammersmith line, both trains go through Whitechapel.
+From there we had two options, if you are on the District line you can continue on it till Monument, hop off and from there you can get the Northern line which directly goes to the Colindale tube station.
+And if you are on the Hammersmith line, you can go till Moorgate and change from there for the Northern line going towards Edgware.